Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Labadee Town Square

-If you’re looking for souvenirs, it may be best to steer clear of the artisan’s market.
+Labadee Town Square is the central hub of the destination, where visitors can find various dining options, shops, and local artisans selling handmade crafts.
+It’s a great place to explore Haitian culture and purchase souvenirs.
+If you’re looking for souvenirs, it may be best to steer clear of the artisan’s market, though.
 I didn’t get to this area, but I’ve heard repeatedly from fellow cruisers that the vendors here tend to be very aggressive, which can tarnish the experience.

 Buccaneer’s Bay

-Buccaneer’s Bay offers a variety of water sports and activities, including kayaking, paddle boarding, and floating beach mats.
+Buccaneer’s Bay offers a variety of water sports and activities, including kayaking, paddleboarding, and floating beach mats.
 It’s a bustling area where guests can rent equipment and enjoy the beautiful coastal scenery.

 What to Bring to Labadee